Admission to Graduate School

 Admission to graduate programs is highly competitive, and space is limited.
 The decision to admit an applicant to a program is based primarily on a combination of the following criteria, evaluated from a complete application:

 - Quality of previous undergraduate and graduate work.
 The Graduate School requires as a minimum standard an average of 3.0 on a 4.0 scale in all undergraduate courses taken at a regionally accredited college or university.
 Adequate performance in prerequisite courses is required.
 Applicants with international credentials must submit in the original language those academic records that are not written in English.
 Such credentials must be accompanied by a literal English translation.
-Both must be submitted at least six months prior to the first day of classes of the semester for which the applicant seeks admission.
+Both must be submitted by the published international application submission deadline for the degree or certificate program.
+Original copies must be submitted to the Graduate School before the completion of the first term (semester or 12-week term) of enrollment.

 - Strength of letters of recommendation from persons competent to judge the applicant's probable success in graduate school.
 These letters are usually from the applicant's former professors who are able to give an in-depth evaluation of the applicant's strengths and weaknesses with respect to academic work.
 Additional recommendations may come from employers or supervisors who are familiar with the applicant's work experience.